However, it seems so difficult to win your pool. You don’t have the time to do the hours of research required to study all teams.

 Paperback and ebook

-The book has been professionally edited and is available from Amazon in both paperback and for Kindle.
+How to Win Your NCAA Tournament Pool, the professionally edited book, is available from Amazon in both paperback and for Kindle.

 Don’t have a Kindle?
 You can download the free Kindle reading app for your smartphone, tablet, PC, or Mac, iPad.